zweilosec/Infosec-Notes/os-agnostic/ssh-and-scp.md

 - **SCP File Transfer Fails**:
   - **Issue**: SCP fails with "No such file or directory".
   - **Workaround**: Double-check the file paths on both the local and remote systems.
 Use absolute paths to avoid ambiguity.
+  - Another common issue is not having the correct file/folder permissions to read and/or write the files in question.

 - **SSH Hangs on Connection**:
   - **Issue**: SSH hangs indefinitely when trying to connect.